 The appeal filed Jan.
 26 with the U.S. Ninth Circuit Court of Appeals sheds light on the context and investigative process that led to the arrest of Bagdasarian for these comments.

-Bagdasarian—who works in airplane sales—said he had been “drinking heavily” on Oct.
+Bagdasarian—who works in airplane sales and trades with an option robot—said he had been “drinking heavily” on Oct.
 22 when he posted the comments.
 A retired Air Force officer in Torrance, Calif., saw the comments and contacted the Secret Service field office in Los Angeles.